 This budget proposes no change in the current property tax rate of 57 cents per \$100 of valuation.
-The tax rates for the County-wide school district and the County fire district will also remain at 15 cents and 3 cents, respectively.
+The tax rates for the county-wide school district and the county fire district will also remain at 15 cents and 3 cents respectively.
 The early payment discount for taxpayers who pay during the month of August will remain at the current discount rate of one-half of 1%.
-With the addition of the Paralegal position, our tax collection rate remains strong in spite of the poor economy.
-Later this coming year, we will need to begin discussing the County's options for the next scheduled property revaluation.